wp-plugins/hit-sniffer-blog-stats/readme.txt

 == Screenshots ==

 1. hitsniffer dashboard.
+2. hit sniffer statistics widget, show your website statistics to your visitors.
+3. hit sniffer dashboard widget, allow you see your visitors easily.

 == Changelog ==

+= 2.5 =
++ New Widget Added, Hit Sniffer Statistics allow show your site statistics in your website.
++ New Screenshots added.
++ few bugs with previous versions has been fixed

 = 2.4.5.6 =
 + Wordpress 3.1.3 compatibility.
++ Temporary disabled One Click Install Feature.

 = 2.4.5.5 =
 + Ability to customize widget theme.